 Society has a growing need for a more sustainable way of moving around.
 Marc says, two decades ago he was already focusing on agile mobility solutions, but this trend has been accelerated in the last couple of years.
 For example, then he was already thinking about offering customers with an electric car a possibility to get a fuel car for 3 weeks per year so they can go on vacation.
 Whereas now that necessity might no longer exist as people will very soon be able to charge their cars almost everywhere in Europe.
-Now, we are dealing already with self-driving cars and the impact those have on sustainable mobility and behavior.
+Now, we are dealing already with self-driving cars and the impact those have on sustainable mobility and behaviour.

 A need for changing financial packages has also been detected.
 In the U.S. monthly payments and leasing have been normal since years whereas the Dutch and Belgian markets are rather conservative when it comes to financing cars.
 Though, slowly but steady private and business leasing concepts in a total package are more and more accepted and wanted also in the Benelux.

 Nowadays already and increasingly in the future, the customer expects to be offered all components of modern service at any time and place and that as many burdens as possible are being taken away by the brand itself.
 However by doing so, the roles of dealers amongst others might change.
 The challenge for them will be to keep the emotional value that they represent, by incorporating aspects from the customer's personal lifestyle in the offered service.